Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Experimental Results

 \section{Experimental Results}

 To evaluate our method, we conduct experiments on category-specific view synthesis (Sec.~\ref{sec:category_specific}) and category-agnostic view synthesis (Sec.~\ref{sec:category_agnostic}).
-Furthermore, we show the qualitative results of our method on real input images (Sec.~\ref{sec:real}).
-We also provide ablation studies to analyze the key components in our method (Sec.~\ref{sec:ablation}).
-Finally, we discuss the limitations and potential future work (Sec.~\ref{sec:limitations}).
+Sec.~\ref{sec:real} shows the qualitative results of our method on real input images.
+Sec.~\ref{sec:ablation} provides ablation studies to analyze the key components in our method.
+Sec.~\ref{sec:backbone} replaces the ViT with different backbones and show the efficacy of using ViT features.
+Finally, we discuss the limitations and future work (Sec.~\ref{sec:limitations}).